-With neonatal mental awareness week fast approaching we have been looking at some of the ways we offer support to families on the neonatal unit.
+With neonatal mental health awareness week fast approaching we have been looking at some of the ways we offer support to families on the neonatal unit.
 At Spoons we are very big on neonatal peer support and mental health support.
 We have been providing peer support for families on the neonatal unit for the last four years.

 We now have a total of 7 peer support volunteers working across the neonatal units at North Manchester General Hospital and the NICU at Royal Oldham Hospital.
 What makes our peer support service special is that all our volunteers are parents who have experienced neonatal care and want to help other parents with a sick or premature baby.
 In January this year we held our very first neonatal peer support training day.
-The Spoons peer support training package has been designed in house with the input from one of our volunteers who has a background in HR and our founder who has a background in counselling.
+The Spoons peer support training package has been designed in house with input from one of our volunteers who has a background in HR and from our founder who has a background in counselling.
 The training day was a huge success and the feedback from our peer support volunteers has been fantastic.
 They now feel like they have the tools and techniques to be confident enough to go back onto the neonatal unit to support families of sick and premature babies.
-We are now in a great position to recruit and train more peer support volunteers.
-Giving us the opportunity to support more parents who have experienced neonatal care across the Greater Manchester.
-As well as providing peer support we also bring parents together, both on the unit and in the community.
-Meaning they establish their own relationships and create their own support networks with other parents.
+We are now in a great position to recruit and train more peer support volunteers, giving us the opportunity to support more parents who have experienced neonatal care across the Greater Manchester.
+As well as providing peer support we also bring parents together, both on the unit and in the community, meaning they establish their own relationships and create their own support networks with other parents.
 It is really quite special to watch.

 If you would like to become a Spoons peer support volunteer get in touch.